teticio/python-envy/README.md

 ## Features

 As you can see in the following demo, the active Python environment changes as soon as a file is loaded into the editor.
+You may want to consider only enabling the extension for specific workspaces.

 ![demo](https://raw.githubusercontent.com/teticio/python-envy/main/images/screenshot.gif)